 Regular eye care is the key to maintaining good sight.
 If you’re not sure what kind of eye doctor to see, the following information can help.
-These FAQs compiled by Orlando Eye Institute in Windermere and West Orlando explain more about the role of opticians, optometrists, and ophthalmologists in the care of your eyes.
+These FAQs compiled by Remagin in Windermere and West Orlando explain more about the role of opticians, optometrists, and ophthalmologists in the care of your eyes.

 What Is the Difference Between an Optician, Optometrist, and Ophthalmologist?